hbostanchi/AlphabetSoup_with_Neural_Network/README.md

 + SPECIAL_CONSIDERATIONS—Special consideration for application
 + ASK_AMT—Funding amount requested
 + IS_SUCCESSFUL—Was the money used effectively
 Instructions Create a new Jupyter Notebook within a new folder on your computer.
-Name this new notebook file “AlphabetSoupChallenge.ipynb” (or something easily identifiable).
+Name this new notebook file [“AlphabetSoupChallenge.ipynb”](https://github.com/hbostanchi/Neural_Network/blob/master/challenge/AlphabetSoupChallenge.ipynb).
 Download the Alphabet Soup Charity dataset (charity_data.csv) and place it in the same directory as your notebook.

 Import and characterize the input data.
 Hint: Be sure to identify the following in your dataset: